 BWXT NEC has an established Emergency Response Assistance Plan compliant to Part 7 of the Transportation of Dangerous Goods Regulations.
-During the reporting period, the plan was revised and approved by Transport Canada.
-It is in place to ensure that timely and effective response protocols are in place with the intent to protect public safety, property and the environment in the event of an accident involving the transportation of natural or depleted UO2.
-A tabletop emergency drill was completed to test elements of the transportation emergency plan with continuous improvements identified and tracked to completion.
-Transportation of uranium materials to and from BWXT NEC are included in the plan.
+It is in place to ensure that timely and effective response protocols are in place with the intent to protect public safety, property, and the environment in the event of an accident involving the transportation of natural or depleted UO2.